MKegler/SpeechTACSmodel/ReadMe.md

 ## Modelling the effects of transcranial alternating current stimulation on the neural encoding of speech in noise

-### Implementation of the model introduced in Kegler M. & Reichenbach T. (under review) *Modelling the effects of transcranial alternating current stimulation on the neural encoding of speech in noise*
+### Implementation of the model introduced in Kegler M. & Reichenbach T. (2020).
+Modelling the effects of transcranial alternating current stimulation on the neural encoding of speech in noise. *NeuroImage*.
+DOI: [10.1016/j.neuroimage.2020.117427](https://doi.org/10.1016/j.neuroimage.2020.117427).

 #### Demo.ipynb is an annotated jupyter notebook including sample simulations of the model